microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 Copy the files needed for the DUT.
 There is a script to help you do this.

-For example, with a removable device mounted at drive D:, issue the command:
+1. Mount a USB device on the HOST system (the one with the DFCI source package).
+Let's call this drive D:
+2. Change the directory on the host system to ..\DfciPkg\UnitTests\DfctTests
+3. Issue the command:

 ```text
 DeviceUnderTest\CollectFilesForDut.cmd D:\DfciSetup